SuperTux20/Pengaelic-Bot/README.md

 ---

 _Some of the code in Pengaelic Bot originates from CAutomator Legacy, a bot created by [Hyperfresh](https://github.com/Hyperfresh).
-CAutomator Legacy is licensed under LGPLv3._
+CAutomator Legacy is licensed under LGPLv3.
+We may have had a falling-out and mutually agreed to not contact each other anymore, but I can't just not give credit where it's due._

 _CAutomator Legacy - the custom-built Discord bot, coded in Python._